Probability

 A scalar is an element of a field which is used to define a vector space.
 In linear algebra, real numbers or other elements of a field are called scalars. ↩︎

-More formally, a multivariate random variable is a column vector $X=(X_1,…,X_n)^T$ whose components are scalar-valued random variables on the same probability space as each other, $(\Omega, F, P)$ where $\Omega$ is the sample space, $F$ is the sigma-algebra (the collection of all events), and $P$ is the probability measure (a function returning each event´s probability). ↩︎
+whose components are scalar-valued random variables on the same probability space as each other, where is the sample space, is the sigma-algebra (the collection of all events), and is the probability measure (a function returning each event´s probability). ↩︎